 6.2 Sole Remedy.
-This Article 6 provides Customer's sole and exclusive remedy for any failure of the Service to perform as expected or required, even if such remedy fails of its essential purpose.
+With the exception of termination pursuant to Section 12.2 below where applicable, this Article 6 provides Customer's sole and exclusive remedy for any failure of the Service to perform as expected or required, even if such remedy fails of its essential purpose.
 The Extension may not be exchanged for refunds or other monetary amounts.

 6.3 Maintenance.
-Provider shall exercise reasonable efforts to schedule Service upgrades and routine maintenance (collectively, "Maintenance") outside of business hours (6:00 a.m. - 5:00 p.m.
-Pacific time zone).
-Neither Maintenance nor events beyond Provider's reasonable control will count toward Service Interruptions or breaches of Provider's obligations, and neither will authorize an Extension or other remedy.
-(As used in the preceding sentence, "forces beyond Provider's reasonable control" include, without limitation, Force Majeure as defined in Section 13.5 below, failures of Internet backbone providers, and acts or omissions of third parties that are not Provider's vendors or agents.)
-Provider shall notify Customer of Maintenance as early as commercially reasonable via a posting on the Service.
+Criteria shall exercise reasonable efforts to schedule Service upgrades and routine maintenance (collectively, "Maintenance") outside of Business Hours.
+Neither Maintenance nor events beyond Criteria's reasonable control will count toward Service Interruptions or breaches of Criteria's obligations, and neither will authorize an Extension or other remedy.
+(As used in the preceding sentence, "events beyond Criteria's reasonable control" include, without limitation, Force Majeure as defined in Section 13.6 below, failures of Internet backbone providers, and acts or omissions of third parties that are not Criteria's vendors or agents.)
+Criteria shall notify Customer of Maintenance as early as commercially reasonable via a posting on the Service.

 7. Content & IP.